-- C. Mixed-Use Concurrency Requirement.
+- D.C.
+Mixed-Use Concurrency Requirement.

 The following shall apply within individual Hamlet-Mixed-Use (HM-MU) and Village (VL) districts.
 For the purposes of this section, the non-residential area of live-work units shall be counted as non-residential space and the residential area of live-work units shall count toward residential units based on the area shown in subsection (A) above. - No more than 100 residential units on a site shall be issued a certificate of occupancy until such time as at least 8,000 gross square feet of nonresidential floor area has been issued a certificate of occupancy on the same site.
-Any mixed-use concurrency requirements beyond the first 100 residential units may be required by conditional zoning. - 2.
-No certificate(s) of occupancy shall be issued for more than 40,000 gross square feet of non-residential floor area on a site until such time as a certificate of occupancy has been issued for at least 25 residential units.
+Any mixed-use concurrency requirements beyond the first 100 residential units may be required by conditional zoning. - No certificate(s) of occupancy shall be issued for more than 40,000 gross square feet of non-residential floor area on a site until such time as a certificate of occupancy has been issued for at least 25 residential units.
 Any mixed-use concurrency requirements beyond the first 40,000 gross square feet may be required by conditional zoning. - D. Lot size regulations.
 The following lot size regulations shall apply.
 Lots used exclusively for common mailboxes, community amenities, private thoroughfares, or utilities are exempt from these regulations.

 District Minimum Lot Size

 RL 20 acres

 HC none

 HM-R none

 HM-SD none

 HM-MU none

 VL none

+Any lot on an indiv idual septic system must be at

-^{}Any lot on an individual septic system must be at least 1 acre, or larger if required by the County Health Department
+Any lot on an individual septic system must be at least 1 acre, or larger if required by the County Health Department none none none 15

-E. District Size Regulations.
+F.E.
+District Size Regulations.
 The following shall apply to individual district sizes.